 If the underlying obligors are consumers, the CCA (and the other consumer protection legislation and codes discussed in question 1.2 above and question 8.4 below) may be applicable (irrespective of whether the purchaser is dealing with one or more sellers in Ireland).
 The CCA provides for the licensing of three categories of activity, acting as: (i) a moneylender; (ii) a credit intermediary; or (iii) a mortgage intermediary.
 If the underlying obligors are natural persons and there is any form of credit being provided, consideration should be had to the retail credit firm authorisation requirements of the CBI under the Central Bank Acts 1942 to 2015 (the CBA).
-In addition, under Irish data protection legislation, the purchaser might need to register with the Irish Data Protection Commissioner as a "data controller" or a "data processor".
+In addition, under current Irish data protection legislation, the purchaser might need to register with the Irish Data Protection Commissioner as a "data controller" or a "data processor".
+This requirement will, however, fall away once the EU General Data Protection Regulation (EU) 2016/679 (GDPR) becomes effective on 25th May 2018.
+See the response below at question 8.7.

-If a purchaser holds the legal title to a credit and (i) where that credit was advanced by an Irish bank or a EU regulated entity authorised to provide credit in Ireland, (ii) is advanced to one or more natural persons within the state or with certain micro, small or mediumsized enterprises, and (iii) chooses to service the loan itself, it may be required to be authorised as a "credit servicing firm" as defined in the Consumer Protection (Regulation of Credit Servicing Firms) Act 2015 (the Credit Servicing Act) by the CBI and will be subject to the CBI's various codes (as discussed in question 1.2 above and question 8.4 below).
+If a purchaser holds the legal title to a credit and (i) where that credit was advanced by an Irish bank or a EU regulated entity authorised to provide credit in Ireland, (ii) is advanced to one or more natural persons within the state or with certain micro, small or medium-sized enterprises, and (iii) chooses to service the loan itself, it may be required to be authorised as a "credit servicing firm" as defined in the Consumer Protection (Regulation of Credit Servicing Firms) Act 2015 (the Credit Servicing Act) by the CBI and will be subject to the CBI's various codes (as discussed in question 1.2 above and question 8.4 below).
 If, however, the relevant purchaser appoints a credit servicer who is either (i) a regulated financial services provider authorised to provide credit in Ireland, or (ii) an authorised "credit servicing firm" itself (whether incorporated in Ireland or elsewhere within the EEA) to service the loans/credit, the purchaser will not be required to be authorised under the Credit Servicing Act.

 8.2 Servicing.
 Does the seller require any licences, etc., in order to continue to enforce and collect receivables following their sale to the purchaser, including to appear before a court?
-Does a third party replacement servicer require any licences, etc., in order to enforce and collect sold receivables?
+Does a third-party replacement servicer require any licences, etc., in order to enforce and collect sold receivables?

 The seller does not need a licence in order to continue to enforce and collect receivables following their sale to the purchaser, as debt collection is not a specifically licensed activity in Ireland.
 However, with respect to any credit agreement it continues to service, it will be required to be authorised as a "credit servicing firm" as defined in the Credit Servicing Act (see question 8.1 above) and comply with applicable Irish consumer protection legislation (e.g. the CPC).
-The seller would also need to be registered with the Data Protection Commissioner.
+Up until 25th May 2018, the seller would also need to be registered with the Data Protection Commissioner.
 Where the seller continues to act as servicer with respect to residential mortgage loans, it will need to be authorised to perform such role by the CBI.
 Any standby or replacement servicer would require the same licences and authorisations.